Nek5000/NekDoc/source/tutorials/multi_rans.rst

 The geometry is non-dimensionalized with respect to the pin diameter, :math:`D`.
 Axial extent of the inlet nozzle component is :math:`z/D=[-4.75,0.25]` and the wire-pin bundle axial dimensions are :math:`z/D=[0,12.5]`.
 The two components, therefore, have an axial overlap of :math:`\Delta z/D= 0.25`, while the lateral dimensions are conformal.

+:Note:
-Users should note that a reasonable overlap in the computational domains is imperative for a robust ``NekNek`` simulation.
+	A reasonable overlap in the computational domains is imperative for a robust ``NekNek`` simulation.
 	As a general rule, increasing the extent of overlap will render more stability to the coupled solver.

 Pitch-to-diameter ratio of the wire-pin bundle is 1.13 and the wire diameter is :math:`D_w=0.12875D`.
 To prevent sharp corners, a fillet of diameter :math:`0.05 D` is introduced between the pin and the wire and the wire is slightly submerged in the pin by a distance of :math:`0.025D_w`.
 The side length of the hexagonal bundle is :math:`1.865D` and the diameter of the inlet nozzle boundary